intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 - variety
 - motion towards a goal

-The "rules" of counterpoint are compiled from the important writings and treatises of the eighteenth century, most notably Johann Joseph Fux.
+The "rules" of the style of counterpoint that we will study are compiled from important writings and treatises of the eighteenth century, most notably Johann Joseph Fux, so this style of counterpoint is typically referred to as *eighteenth century counterpoint*.
 As with all historical studies, especially those that are spread across a continent over decades, there are inconsistencies between systems and styles.
-We will be looking at a simplified version of contrapuntal writing to focus our thoughts on melodic interaction, however I urge you to complete a full study of counterpoint at some point in your musical development in order to properly explore this critical facet of music.
-Our discussion of this topic, however, will be relatively brief, so do your best to absorb the methodology of good counterpoint (voice-leading).
+We will look at a simplified version of contrapuntal writing to focus our thoughts on melodic interaction, however I urge you to complete a full study of counterpoint at some point in your musical development in order to properly explore this critical facet of music.
+Our discussion of this topic, however brief, aims to help you absorb the methodology of good counterpoint (voice-leading).

 ### Terms useful for discussing counterpoint